Elective for CS graduate students at the Technische Hochschule Nürnberg.

 - Tuesdays at 11.30a SP.467

-Announcements and Discussions: Join on Teams wih code: endtu0s
+Announcements and Discussions: Teams (you’ve been added).

 Each week, we will discuss algorithms and their theory before implementing them to get a better hands-on understanding.
 The materials consist of a mix of required and recommended readings, slides as well as a set of mandatory programming and analysis assignments.
 Pair programming encouraged, BYOD strongly recommended!